1- The Character of Ahmad b. Ḥanbal

 Ḥanbalīyah is the fourth school amongst Sunni jurisprudential schools in terms of followers and appearance.
 It was founded by Abū ‘Abd Allah Ahmad b.
 Muhammad b. Ḥanbal Shaybānī.
 He was born in 164 A.H in Baghdad, and memorized the Qur’an in childhood.
 He was an Arab in origin, and his grandfather was governor of Sarakhs.
 He started learning jurisprudence from Qāḍī Abū Yūsuf, but after a while inclined to Ahl al-Ḥadīth (adherents of ḥadīth).
 Ibn Ḥanbal, before being known as a leader in jurisprudence, was a leader in the articles of faith.
 His theological fame reached its apogee at the time of Mutawakkil, so that all Ahl al-Ḥadīth followed his school of theology at that time.

 After separating from Shāfi‘ī, Ibn Ḥanbal laid the foundation of a new jurisprudential school.
-This school was established on five bases: the holy Qur’an, exemplary practice of the Prophet (S.A.W), fatwas of the Prophet’s Companions, words of some Companions that are compatible with the Qur’an, and all weak ḥadīths.
+This school was established on five bases: the holy Qur’an, exemplary practice of the Prophet (S.A.W), fatwas of the Prophet’s Companions, words of some Companions that are compatible with the Qur’an, and all the weak ḥadīths.
 He was so extravagant with resorting to ḥadīths that the great scholars like Ṭabarī and Ibn Nadīm have not considered him as a mujtahid.
 Al-Musnad is the most important work of Ibn Ḥanbal that contains more than 30000 ḥadīths, and is published in six volumes.
-His some other works include Tafsīr al-Qur’an, Faḍā’il, Ṭā‘ah al-Rasūl, and Nasikh wa Mansūkh.
-His most important jurisprudential work is a compilation of his fatwas answering to religious questions raised by his students, which is compiled by Ibn Qayyim (d.
+His some other works include Tafsīr al-Qur’an, Faḍā’il, Ṭā‘ah al-Rasūl, and Nāsikh wa Mansūkh.
+His most important jurisprudential work is a compilation of his fatwas answering the religious questions raised by his students, which is compiled by Ibn Qayyim (d.
 751 A.H.), and is published in 20 volumes.
 Muhammad b.
-Ismā‘īl Bukhārī and Muslim b. Ḥajjāj Nayshābūrī are of his school’s pupils.
-He died at 241 A.H. in Baghdad.
+Ismā‘īl Bukhārī and Muslim b. Ḥajjāj Nayshābūrī are among his school’s pupils.
+He died in 241 A.H. in Baghdad.

 2- Ḥanbalīyah after Ahmad b. Ḥanbal

 By the appearance of Ash‘arī school of theology, Ḥanbalī theological school was superseded by it.
 However, many centuries later, Ibn Taymīyah (d.
-728 A.H.) attempted to revive theological doctrine of Ibn Ḥanbal in eighth century.
+728 A.H.) attempted to revive theological doctrine of Ibn Ḥanbal in the eighth century.
 Ibn Taymīyah was not satisfied with reviving, but he also introduced innovations in Ḥanbalī School.
-The innovations such as considering the trip intended to the Prophet’s pilgrimage as an heretical innovation, regarding supplication and benediction incongruous with monotheism, and rejecting many Ahl al-Bayt’s excellence that have been mentioned in Sunni six reliable collections, even Ibn Ḥanbal’s Musnad.
+The innovations such as considering the trip intended to the Prophet’s pilgrimage as an heretical innovation, regarding supplication and benediction incongruous with monotheism, and rejecting many Ahl al-Bayt’s excellences that have been mentioned in Sunni six reliable collections, even in Ibn Ḥanbal’s Musnad.
 After his death, his disciple, Ibn Qayyim Jawzīyah (d.
-8th century A.H.), followed his way, but this new Ḥanbalī movement could not endure against opposition of Islamic scholars and came to standstill.
+8th century A.H.), followed his way, but this new Ḥanbalī movement could not endure against opposition of Islamic scholars and came to a standstill.

 This movement staged a comeback by Muhammad b.
 ‘Abd al-Wahhāb (1115-1206 A.H.).
 He was a follower of Ibn Taymīyah, and strongly objected to the ideologies of Shi’a and Sufism.
-He believed in merely the Qur’an and ḥadīth, and regarded having recourse to a servant of God as heresy and absolute polytheism.
+He believed merely in the Qur’an and ḥadīth, and regarded having recourse to a servant of God as heresy and absolute polytheism.
 New Ḥanbalism is a rigid ideology that considers the products of modern era, like photography, as a forbidden thing without having any reason from revealed text.
 Nowadays, Ḥanbalīyah with additional rulings by Muhammad b.
 ‘Abd al-Wahhāb (Wahhābīyah) is the predominant cult in Saudi Arabia.

 3- Features and Sources